 US$ 79.00 or $59.00 Free

 "Precautionary Note!!
-Since March 2018, Registration & Passwords have been changed for all versions.
+After March 2018, Registration & Passwords were changed for all versions.

 If you have a previously activated license, send old license number with request for new license info."